-Harassment of another student or school employee, agent or official on the basis of the person's gender, sexual orientation, race, color, age, religion, national origin, marital status or disability.
+Harassment of another student or school employee, agent or official on the basis of the person's disability, gender, race, color, national origin, gender identity, sexual orientation, age, religion, or marital status.

-Harassment includes any physical or verbal conduct or graphic/written material which is related to a person's gender, sexual orientation, race, color, age, religion, national origin, marital status or disability and which:
+Harassment includes any physical or verbal conduct or graphic/written material which is related to a person's disability, gender, race, color, national origin, gender identity, sexual orientation, age, religion, or marital status and which:

-- 1. Has the purpose or effect of creating an intimidating, hostile or offensive school environment; - 2.
-Has the purpose or effect of substantially or unreasonably interfering with a student's school performance; or - 3.
+Has the purpose or effect of creating an intimidating, hostile or offensive school environment;

+- 2. Has the purpose or effect of substantially or unreasonably interfering with a student's school performance; or - 3.
 Otherwise adversely affects a student's school opportunities.